yt-project/widgyts/docs/source/getting_started.rst

 automatically includes a viewer for the ``ds.parameters`` object and a viewer for the fields and some other metadata about the dataset.
-You can append any ``ipywidgets`` component to have it viewed inline, but we also anticipate this being the place that additional widgets and functionality will be added to widgyts.
+You can append any ``ipywidgets`` component to have it viewed inline, but we also anticipate this being a place that additional widgets and functionality will be added to widgyts.

 Unlike the variable mesh viewer, the ``DatasetViewer`` needs to be both instantiated explicitly and the ``widget()`` method called on it:

 .. code:: python